Back to Blog

 Following Up After A Job Application: Phone Call

 Hello <recruiter name>.
 I am <your name>.
 I recently applied to the position of a <role name> at <company name> two weeks ago and wanted to follow up and find out about the status of my application.
-I strongly believe my skills from my previous experience would make me a good fit for this role, and I look forward to discussing this role with you.
+I strongly believe my skills from my previous experience would make me a strong addition to the team, and I look forward to discussing this role with you.
 It would be helpful if you could share the status of my application or your decision timeline with me.
 Please feel free to contact me on <phone number> or <email address> for any additional information you may require.
 Thanks for your time.

 I recently interviewed with <interviewer name> on <interview date> for the position of a <position name>.
 I wanted to check on your decision for the interview and about the next steps of the hiring process.
 Could you please let me know?